 All individuals who work for a HIPAA Covered Entity (health plans, healthcare clearinghouses, or healthcare organizations) should try and avoid violating HIPAA irrespective of the consequences.
 However, mistakes can be made, and concerned employees may wish to know: can you go to jail for a HIPAA violation?

 Given the severe nature of some HIPAA violations, it may be unsurprising to know that you can go to jail for violating HIPAA.
 However, this penalty is reserved for cases where there has been an intentional violation of HIPAA.
-An individual is very unlikely to go to jail if they accidentally cc’d someone into an email.
+An individual is very unlikely to go to jail if they accidentally cc’d someone into an email, even if this does not comply with HIPAA email rules.

 But why would someone intentionally violate HIPAA?
 The answer lies in the information that HIPAA seeks to protect.
 HIPAA stipulates how Protected Health Information (PHI) can be used and disclosed and what safeguards must be in place to maintain its security and integrity.